GoogleChrome/web.dev/src/site/content/en/fast/identify-slow-third-party-javascript/index.md

 ## If you only have 5 minutes

 The Lighthouse [Performance audit](/lighthouse-performance) helps you discover opportunities to speed up page loads.
-Slow third-party scripts are likely to appear in the **Diagnostics** section under the "Reduce JavaScript execution time" and "Avoid enormous network payloads" audits.
+Slow third-party scripts are likely to appear in the **Diagnostics** section under the **Reduce JavaScript execution time** and **Avoid enormous network payloads** audits.

 To run an audit: